Policies for business owners

 Life Insurance for Business Owners

-If you were to pass away tomorrow, life insurance can protect your family and business.
+If you were to pass away tomorrow, an insurance policy can protect your family and business.
 What if you aren’t covered or don’t have enough coverage?

-To understand if you are prepared for all the possibilities, you need to answer these questions:
+To help you understand if you are prepared for all the possibilities, you need to answer these questions:

 - What happens to my family and business if I were to pass away?